mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/3-aws-greengrass-telemetry/README.md

 11. Configure Backup settings to send failed data to S3 buckets.
 Select the S3 bucket name in the dropdown to send failed events, and provide a prefix if needed.
 Then create the delivery stream.

-12. Hurray!! completed halfway through the complete setup.
-Now let's switch to mobile setup.
+12. Hurray!! completed halfway through!!
+Now let's switch to [Sagemaker](../4-aws-sagemaker/predictive-maintenance/README.md) setup.